roguehistory/Hist_Digh3814/content/en/week/3/webmaps.md

 [Leaflet](http://leafletjs.com/) is a JavaScript library developed by [Vladimir Agafonkin](https://vimeo.com/106112939) for use with tiled maps.
 Launched in 2008, Leaflet has become widely used in tile web mapping because the library’s low-barrier customization and interactivity with map elements, and because of its simplified setup when compared to a WMS served map.
 Moreover, Leaflet’s compatibility with other Web 2.0 technologies and code-sharing platforms such as GitHub has encouraged an active community of ‘makers’.

+You will need a proper text editor (not notepad, not, *shudder*, Word) to edit your files.
+I suggest you download, install, and use [Sublime Text](https://www.sublimetext.com/).

 1. Create a new directory on your machine and call it 'web-map'
 2. Open a terminal or command prompt in that directory.
 3. We're going to build a map now; in sublime text make a new file and save it as `index.html` in the `web-map` folder.